 Respect for our audience

-There is a lengthy document that lays out NPR’s policy on use of offensive language posted online.
+There is a lengthy document (updated in January 2014) that lays out NPR’s policy on use of offensive language posted online.
 It is radio-centered, but the same rules apply to what we post on NPR.org.

 The policy statement begins with this: